 www.techniker-forum.de/technikerschulen

-The further training to: r laboratory technician: in is offered in some regions of Germany and is usually carried out by the local Chamber of Commerce and Industry in cooperation with a local company.
-This advanced training is primarily of interest to employees of the cooperating companies, because the advanced training qualifies them for tasks specifically in these companies.
+vocational training to become a laboratory technician is offered in several regions of Germany and is usually conducted by the local Chamber of Commerce and Industry in cooperation with a local company.
+This vocational training is primarily of interest to employees of the cooperating companies because the vocational training qualifies them for tasks specifically within these companies.

-Industrial masters: inside chemistry are active in all manufacturing sectors in addition to the chemical industry.
-There you work in production and are involved in training young colleagues.
-The training is carried out by the Chamber of Industry and Commerce as well as educational institutions, and in some cases also by the companies themselves.
-The exam is always taken at the IHK.
-The further training is possible full-time or part-time.
+Chemical industrial foremen work in all manufacturing sectors, including the chemical industry.
+They work in production and are involved in training young colleagues.
+The vocational training is offered by the Chamber of Industry and Commerce (IHK) as well as training providers, and sometimes by the companies themselves.
+The examination is always taken before the Chamber of Industry and Commerce.
+The vocational training can be completed full-time or part-time.

-University entrance qualification or general university entrance qualification
+University of Applied Sciences entrance qualification or general higher education entrance qualification

-At some chemistry schools, students also acquire the advanced technical college or general university entrance qualification at the same time as the CTA training.
-Sometimes it is also offered as a one-year additional training course afterwards.
+At some chemistry schools, students also acquire a university of applied sciences entrance qualification or general higher education entrance qualification concurrently with their CTA training.
+Sometimes, it is also offered as a one-year additional course.

-For those who did not take advantage of this opportunity, there is also the opportunity to acquire the advanced technical college entrance qualification after completing their training.
+For those who have not taken advantage of this opportunity, there is also the possibility of obtaining a university of applied sciences entrance qualification after completing their training, in parallel with their further education.

-With the advanced technical college entrance qualification or the general higher education entrance qualification one can study at a technical college or university.
-Information on studying at universities of applied sciences (HAW) can be found on the "Studying Chemistry" website.
+With a university of applied sciences entrance qualification (Fachhochschulreife) or general higher education entrance qualification (Abitur), you can study at a university of applied sciences (UAS) or university of applied sciences (UAW).
+Information about studying at universities of applied sciences (HAW) can be found on the "Studying Chemistry" website.

 Technical business economist

-Anyone who has already successfully completed further training to become an industrial foreman: in and has gained professional experience can train to become a technical business economist and thus take on management tasks.
-The focus of further training is of a business management nature.
-The training and examinations are not uniformly regulated nationwide and are offered by technical schools, IHKs and educational institutions.
-The technical business economist is often referred to as a "Master Professional (CCI)" (not to be confused with the master's degree from universities).
+Anyone who has already successfully completed vocational training as an industrial master craftsman and gained professional experience can further their education as a technical business economist and thus assume management responsibilities.
+The focus of the vocational training is on business administration.
+The training and examination are not uniformly regulated nationwide and are offered by technical colleges, chambers of commerce and industry, and educational institutions.
+The technical business economist is often also referred to as a "Master Professional (CCI)" (not to be confused with the master's degree from universities).

 www.berufenet.arbeitsagentur.de (job title "technical business economist")

-Further information on further education in chemistry: www.berufskompass-chemie.de
+Further information on further training in chemistry: www.berufskompass-chemie.de

 dual study

-Training-integrated dual university courses: In addition to the IHK training occupation, a university degree is also acquired.
+Training-integrated dual university courses: In addition to the IHK training, a university degree is acquired at the same time.

-A dual course of study can also be started after completing an in-company or school-based training.
-A distinction is made between a job-integrated and a part-time dual study program.
+A dual study program can also be started after completing an in-company or school-based apprenticeship.
+A distinction is made between a work-integrated and a part-time dual study program.

 www.gdch.de/Studium